LafColITS/moodle-local_course_merge/README.md

 Acknowledgements
 ----------------
-This plugin relies heavily on the ajax course selector and related course meta link interface code developed by Damyon Wiese for the Moodle 3.1 release.
+This plugin relies heavily on the AJAX course selector and related course meta link interface code developed by Damyon Wiese for the Moodle 3.1 release.

 Author
 ------